 555 Chip Tester

 The motivation for this project came from the fortuitous coincidence of two events.
 Firstly I'd wasted some time tracking down a bug in a 555 timer circuit only to find the 555 itself was dead.
 Soon afterwards I came across a circuit on the ElProCus website that was designed to test a 555.
-So I tweaked the ElProCus circuit to better meet my needs.
-Here's the result:
+I tweaked that circuit to better meet my needs.
+Here's the resulting completed unit:

-The original circuit by ElProCus had no switch, you simply applied the required voltage and, if the 555 was OK the LED flashed.
+The original circuit by ElProCus had no switch.
+You simply applied the required voltage and, if the 555 was OK, the LED flashed.
 Simple.
-But I didn't like the idea of having no switch to protect the 555 while connecting power, so decided to add a momemtary contact switch that has to be held down to conduct the test.
+But I didn't like the idea of having no switch to protect the 555 while connecting power, so decided to add a momentary contact switch that has to be held down to conduct the test.
 Then it struck me that a failed LED could imply that a 555 had failed the test.
 So I added another push button to test the LED.
-My circuit has two means of providing power: spade connectors to enable crocodile clips to be used and DuPont female connectors to enable power to be easily linked from breadboards.
+My version of the circuit has two means of providing power: spade connectors permit crocodile clips to be used and DuPont female connectors allow power to be supplied from breadboards.
 Here's the adapted circuit:

 A few of points to note:

-- The original circuit was designed for 9V, but experimenting with lower voltages found that the circuit operated reliably down to just over 4V.
+- The original circuit was designed for 9V, but experimenting with lower voltages showed that the circuit operated reliably down to just over 4V.

-- I added a 10nF capacitor between pin 5 of the 555 timer and ground.
+- A 10nF capacitor was added between pin 5 of the 555 timer and ground.
 This was missing on the original circuit.

-- I changed the recommended 500kΩ resistor with a 470kΩ, because that's the nearest value I had in stock.
+- The recommended 500kΩ resistor was replaced with a 470kΩ, because that's the nearest value I had in stock.

-- I used two different current limiting resistors for the LED - 1 from the 555 timer output pin and the other from the LED test switch.
-At first I just used the one resistor but found that the LED pulsed in when the LED test switch was pressed.
+- I used two different current limiting resistors for the LED, one from the 555 timer output pin and the other from the LED test switch.
+At first I just used the one resistor but found that the LED pulsed when the test switch was pressed.
 Doubling up the resistors fixed this.

 Here's the circuit as built: